poll, ppoll — wait for some event on a file descriptor

 is set).

-(since Linux
+POLLRDHUP (since Linux

 2.6.17)Stream socket peer closed connection, or shut down

 writing half of connection.
-The _GNU_SOURCE
+The _GNU_SOURCE feature test macro must

-be defined (before including any
+be defined (before including any header files) in

 order to obtain this definition.

-Error condition (only returned in revents
+POLLERRError condition (only returned in revents; ignored in

-).
+events).
 This

 bit is also set for a file descriptor referring to the